 Held-out valid split of 18 examples.
 GEPA never saw them during optimization.

 We ran this on medium budget.
-Light is faster and cheaper for smaller eval sets; heavy runs longer and explores more candidates for production-scale metrics.
+Light is faster and cheaper for smaller eval sets; heavy runs longer and explores more candidates when the eval set is large or the score is a production outcome signal (CSAT, escalation, deflection).
 We pick the tier at intake.

 Everything ships as code, data, and documentation your team can own, re-run, and audit.